alonsoC1s/REDcp/README.md

 	Class for the Friends tab.
 Only contains one reyclerview that displays all events on the database.
 At the moment of beta testing there is no function that filters only the posts created by the user's friends.
 Clicking the cards displayed by the recyclerview opens EventDetailsActivity and passes the eventID to it so more detailed info about the event can be accessed.

 --MapsFragment.java
 	Fragment for the map tab.
+Only draws markers if the event is set to public.
 Has several responsibilities: Get map from Google Maps api (OnMapReady), listen for clicks on markers and the map itself, displaying a Fab that triggers the process for creating a new event, and drawing the markers from the firebase database.
 Later on it will also be responsible for detecting the users current location, and monitoring geofences.

 --NearbyFragment.java
 	Friends fragment clone.
 Later it will be responsible for querying firebase, and getting the events closest to the user based on a radius selected by the user on the settings tab.